 If you choose to go ahead with recruitment and know what kind of worker you want to hire, the next step is to note down the duties the new employee will have — in other words, a job description.

-Even for low-level roles or contracts of only a few hours a week, it's good practice to write and up-to-date job description so that there's never any confusion about duties and responsibilities.
+Even for low-level roles or contracts of only a few hours a week, it’s good practice to write an up-to-date job description so that there’s never any confusion about duties and responsibilities.